EU doubts 2020 Brexit vision, sees longer goodbye

-BRUSSELS (Reuters) - The European Union believes Britain will not be ready to make a full break from the bloc by the end of 2020 as Brexit transition plans foresee and several senior EU figures said they are bracing for a much longer goodbye.
+BRUSSELS (Reuters) - Senior EU figures have told Reuters Britain will not be ready to make a full break from the European Union by the end of 2020 as Brexit transition plans foresee and the bloc is bracing for a much longer goodbye.

 The British government may be thinking on similar lines.